arctangent-nhsuk/the-way-we-work/quick-guide-for-principal-engineers.md

 ## Your Role

-Your role is to use software engineering best practices to support rapid and safe delivery of high-quality software.
+Your role is to champion the use of software engineering best practices to support rapid and safe delivery of high-quality software.

 ## Your Focus